Talent Development Glossary

 Registered Apprenticeship.
-A registered apprenticeship is an employer-driven model that combines on-the-job learning with related classroom instruction that increases an apprentice’s skill level and wages and is registered/approved with the US Department of Labor.
-(See work-based learning)
+An employer-driven model that combines on-the-job learning with related classroom instruction that increases an apprentice’s skill level and wages and is registered/approved with the US Department of Labor. (colorado.gov/pacific/cdle/apprenticeships; see work-based learning)

 Satellite One-Stop Center.
 A One-Stop Career Center that offers access to limited employment and training services, and/or offers services specific to the needs of a particular target group(s).